-- Our toilets and baby changing facilities will be closed for the time being, so please make all necessary arrangements before you attend the practice.
+- Our toilets and baby changing facilities are restricted at the current time, so please make all necessary arrangements before you attend the surgery where possible

 - To keep our telephone lines free for those who need them, please use Patient Access or Online Consult wherever possible.

 - We may ask you to fill in some forms or online questionnaires in advance of your appointment.
 This makes sure that the face to face interaction has got as much time to be as valuable for you and the clinician.